Error coins value guide — every U.S. denomination

 Can I find error coins in pocket change?

 Yes — modern errors including die cracks, minor doubled dies, and occasionally off-center strikes still appear in circulation.
 Presidential Dollar edge errors were widely found in circulation in 2007–2008.
 Die gouges like the 2005-P Speared Bison nickel still turn up in rolls.
-The most productive hunting approach is roll searching specific denominations from bank-wrapped rolls, supplemented by a loupe and denomination-specific variety reference guides.
+The most productive hunting approach is roll searching specific denominations from bank-wrapped rolls, supplemented by a magnifying loupe and denomination-specific variety reference guides.

 What reference books should every error coin collector own?